-- 1. A crew that has raised an objection on the race course, or, before leaving the finish area of the race course - 2.
+- A crew that has raised an objection on the race course or before leaving the finish area of the race course - 2.
 A crew whose objection has been rejected - 3.
-Crews affected by the acceptance of the objection - A crew disputing the published results, however any such dispute cannot be related to a matter which should have been raised by a crew as an objection
+Crews affected by the acceptance of the objection - 4.
+A crew disputing the published results, however any such dispute cannot be related to a matter which should have been raised by a crew as an objection

-The protest shall be accompanied by deposit of \$100.00 Canadian.
-Deposits can be received by cash, certified cheque, bank draft, money order or credit card where available.
-The deposit shall be refunded if the protest or appeal is allowed.
+The protest shall be accompanied by deposit of \$150.00 CAD or the equivalent in a form acceptable to the organizing committee.
+The deposit shall be refunded if the protest is allowed.

 The Board of the Jury shall decide if the protest was justified.

 It will make its decision before the next round of races in the event concerned, and, in any case, no later than two hours after the last race of the day.